instructure/instructure-ui/packages/ui-text-input/src/TextInput/README.md

     <Figure.Item>Left align text (exceptions may apply)</Figure.Item>
     <Figure.Item>Place labels on top or to the left (inline)</Figure.Item>
     <Figure.Item>Make placeholder text different than the label</Figure.Item>
+    <Figure.Item>Use React fragments for <code>renderBeforeInput</code>.
+This will nicely float the text input box to the remaining space</Figure.Item>
   </Figure>
   <Figure recommendation="no" title="Don't">
     <Figure.Item>Place labels to the right of the input</Figure.Item>